pixbi/duplo/README.md

 addition, non-local variables (i.e. those which are top-level in the module) are also rewritten to properties of the module function's `this`.

-For the category-inclined, duplo modules are *loosely* applicative functors.
+For the category-inclined, duplo modules are *loosely* restricted monads.
-`require(2)` is analogous to `pure` in that it lifts the main module function into an applicative and normal function calls thereafter are analogous to `<*>` in that all calls to other module functions by `main()` are essentially `fmap`ping.
+`require(2)` is `bind` in that it lifts the main module function into a monad with the named instance as the input value.
+Functions called thereafter are implicitly `lift`ed in that all calls to other functions in the module by `main()` are essentially function application in the given monad.

-And since all code is organized in modules in the duplo world, the entire program is basically one big applicative functor.

 ## Copyright and License